ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 {{% fig "staten-island/1874-beers-map-cropped" "800" /%}}

-This Staten Island Directory from 1886 lists Barlett Brown’s store, referencing the residence at 114 Broadway that was mentioned in his obituary, as well as a reference to the corner of State Street and Castleton Avenue:
+This Staten Island Directory from 1886 lists Barlett Brown’s store, referencing the residence at 114 Broadway that was mentioned in his obituary, as well as a reference to the home on the corner of State Street and Castleton Avenue:

 {{% fig "staten-island/1886-staten-island-directory-p117" "500" /%}}

+If I understand the maps and references correctly, Brown's store front faced Broadway and the front of the home faced the opposite direction onto State Street.

 Other maps showing this property include the Colton and  Dripps maps: